 While we might sometimes indulge our inner Robert Parkers with scoring, I would wager that most of the time when we evaluate a wine, we judge it on if we got enough pleasure to merit the cost of what we paid.
 It’s human nature to expect more from a $100 bottle of wine than a $10 bottle and that is the approach I take with each wine I taste.

 I view the cost of each bottle as a potential investment in pleasure and I seek a solid return on my investment.

-Now some wines like the 2007 Poisot Romanée-Saint-Vivant and the wines featured in my Walla Walla Musings post, I do get to taste at tastings open to industry/media and I often get my tasting fees waived at wineries for being in the industry–but with each wine I always default back to the question of “Would I pay $$ to purchase this wine?”
+Now some wines like the 2007 Poisot Romanée-Saint-Vivant and the wines featured in my Walla Walla Musings post, I do get to taste at tastings open to industry/media.
+I often get my tasting fees waived at wineries for being in the industry.
+But with each wine, I always default back to the question of “Would I pay $$ to purchase this wine?”

-If I’m tasting it blind and I don’t know the cost, I ascribe a price point that I feel would be good value if I was buying the wine.
+If I taste it blind and don’t know the cost, I ascribe a price point that I feel would be a good value if I was buying the wine.

 But unlike Robert Parker, Jancis Robinson, James Suckling and the like, I’m not trying to be a professional wine critic or consumer advocate.
 I’m just a geek who likes to drink.

-I rate wines on my personal scale of if I think they’re worth spending money on because ultimately that’s what I’m interested in–do I want to buy this wine (again)?
-Just as other folks have their own personal tastes, people also have their own personal scale of value.
+I rate wines on my personal scale of if I think they’re worth spending money on.
+I do that ultimately because that’s what I’m interested in.
+Do I want to buy this wine (again)?
+Just as other folks have their own tastes, people also have their own scale of value.